MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 If the Sales app for Teams is installed by your administrator, you must contact your administrator to update the app to the latest version.

-If you've installed Sales app for Teams by yourself, you can update it to the latest version by following the instructions [here](https://support.microsoft.com/office/update-an-app-3d53d136-5c5d-4dfa-9602-01e6fdd8015b).
+If you've installed the Sales app for Teams by yourself, you can update it to the latest version by following the instructions [here](https://support.microsoft.com/office/update-an-app-3d53d136-5c5d-4dfa-9602-01e6fdd8015b).

 ### How many hours of conversational intelligence are available with Sales in Microsoft 365 Copilot?